 Hip Hop History Month at SJPL

 For the 4th consecutive year, the San José Public Library is excited to celebrate Hip Hop History Month, this November, by offering a series of FREE educational programs that help best illustrate how Hip Hop culture has influenced the local scene in San José, and how it continues to be a tour de force in every facet of our global identity.

-Throughout the month of November, SJPL presented lectures and showcases from several artists who have taken their love of Hip Hop and turned this passion into professional careers.
+We'll present lectures and showcases from several artists who have taken their love of Hip Hop and turned this passion into professional careers.
 The goal of these interactive experiences is to educate, excite, and inspire people of all ages.
-We look forward to bringing you more local talent in November 2018.

 Hip Hop Collection at SJPL